bioidiap/bob.measure/doc/guide.rst

   .. doctest:: python

      >>> cost = 0.3 #or "beta"
-     >>> T = bob.measure.min_weighted_error_rate_threshold(negatives, positives, cost)
+     >>> T = bob.measure.brute_force.min_weighted_error_rate_threshold(negatives, positives, cost)

   .. note::

-     By setting cost to 0.5 is equivalent to use :py:func:`bob.measure.min_hter_threshold`.
+     By setting cost to 0.5 is equivalent to use :py:func:`bob.measure.brute_force.min_hter_threshold`.

 .. important::

    Often, it is not numerically possible to match the requested criteria for calculating the threshold based on the provided scores.
 Instead, the closest possible threshold is returned.
-For example, using :py:func:`bob.measure.eer_threshold` **will not** give you a threshold where :math:`FPR == FNR`.
+For example, using :py:func:`bob.measure.brute_force.eer_threshold` **will not** give you a threshold where :math:`FPR == FNR`.
 Hence, you cannot report :math:`FPR` or :math:`FNR` instead of :math:`EER`; you should report :math:`(FPR+FNR)/2`.
-This is also true for :py:func:`bob.measure.far_threshold` and :py:func:`bob.measure.frr_threshold`.
+   This is also true for :py:func:`bob.measure.brute_force.fpr_threshold` and :py:func:`bob.measure.brute_force.fnr_threshold`.
 The threshold returned by those functions does not guarantee that using that threshold you will get the requested :math:`FPR` or :math:`FNR` value.
-Instead, you should recalculate using :py:func:`bob.measure.fprfnr`.
+Instead, you should recalculate using :py:func:`bob.measure.binary.fprfnr`.

 .. note::

    Many functions in ``bob.measure`` have an ``is_sorted`` parameter, which defaults to ``False``, throughout.
 However, these functions need sorted ``positive`` and/or ``negative`` scores.
 If scores are not in ascendantly sorted order, internally, they will be copied -- twice!
 To avoid scores to be copied, you might want to sort the scores in ascending order, e.g., by:

    .. doctest:: python

       >>> negatives.sort()
       >>> positives.sort()
-      >>> t = bob.measure.min_weighted_error_rate_threshold(negatives, positives, cost, is_sorted = True)
+      >>> t = bob.measure.brute_force.min_weighted_error_rate_threshold(negatives, positives, cost, is_sorted = True)
       >>> assert T == t

 Identification
 --------------

 For identification, the Recognition Rate is one of the standard measures.
-To compute recognition rates, you can use the :py:func:`bob.measure.recognition_rate` function.
+To compute recognition rates, you can use the :py:func:`bob.measure.cmc.recognition_rate` function.
 This function expects a relatively complex data structure, which is the same as for the `CMC`_ below.
 For each probe item, the scores for negative and positive comparisons are computed, and collected for all probe items:

 .. doctest::